EleanorHaproff/aijs.rocks/src/pages/see-clarke/index.md

 ![see-clarke](./img/see-clarke.png)

-[SeeClarke.js](https://github.com/labofoz/SeeClarke.js) is a project which uses your webcam to track head movements and apply these to your cursor position.
+[SeeClarke.js](https://github.com/labofoz/SeeClarke.js) is a project which uses your webcam to track head movements and to y these to your cursor position.
 It's posibile to apply this to a variable number of users at once, and the model is fast enough to work on mid-ranged mobile devices.

 The main SeeClarke npm package only handles the calculations, but there are